-At Berrybrook Primary School we value the importance of working in partnership with parents/carers to support each child's well-being and learning needs.
+At Berrybrook Primary School, we value the importance of working in partnership with parents/carers to support each child's well-being and learning needs.

 We have an open-door policy to allow parents to contact their child's class teacher with ease.
 Parents are invited to become involved in school life as much as possible.
-If you require any support you can telephone the school office or contact your child's class teacher/SENCo using their email addresses.
-In addition to this, if your child is identified as having special educational needs and has an Individual Education Plan (IEP), you will be invited to meet with the SENCO and your child's class teacher to discuss their targets and how best to support your child to achieve them, this includes how parents can provide support at home with these targets also.
+If you require any support, you can telephone the school office or contact your child's class teacher/SENDCo using the school/class email addresses.
+In addition to this, if your child is identified as having Special Educational Needs and has an Individual Education Plan (IEP), you will be invited to meet with the SENDCo and your child's class teacher to discuss their targets and how best to support your child to achieve them, this includes how parents can provide support at home with these targets also.